|

 Daniel

-de Bruin is one of the least known (at least in the States) but most
+de Bruin was one of the least known (at least in the States) but most

 creative and unique heraldic craftsman of this century.
 Based in Holland,